devyn-white/devyn-white.github.io/5f1a041a173eb01f4ad4ce0f7f14286f2e28b987/README.md

 ## ABOUT

 _Devyn (they/them; b.
 1996) is a striving writer and sound artist with deep interests in technology and media.
 They received their Bachelors degree from UC Berkeley in Political Economy with a focus on Inequality.
 They've written for California Management Review, The B-Side, and Mixmag, and created original social media content for Oakland Promise and Harrison House.
 These days, Devyn's focus is in learning new technologies - Web3, creative computing, hardware design, and sound synthesizers.
-She is currently working for [DJA Studio](http://danjohnanderson.com/) as a Studio Coordinator and [Sleepy Circuits](https://sleepycircuits.com/) as a Warehouse and Community Lead._
+They are currently working for [DJA Studio](http://danjohnanderson.com/) as a Studio Coordinator and [Sleepy Circuits](https://sleepycircuits.com/) as a Warehouse and Community Lead._

 ## WRITING